qPCRBIO SyGreen Mix

 More Information

-qPCRBIO SyGreen Mix is designed for fast, highly sensitive and reproducible real-time PCR, with minimal or no optimisation required.
+qPCRBIO SyGreen Mix is designed for fast, highly sensitive and reproducible dye-based real-time qPCR1, with minimal or no optimisation required.
 The antibody-mediated hot start system prevents the formation of primer dimers and non-specific products leading to greatly improved reaction sensitivity and specificity.

-Our 2x mix uses a proprietary intercalating dye that does not inhibit PCR, unlike other popular fluorescent dyes.
+Our 2x mix uses a proprietary DNA intercalating dye, that does not inhibit PCR, unlike other popular fluorescent dyes.
 The same developments that improve the sensitivity and consistency of qPCRBIO SyGreen Mix in standard cycling conditions also allow for industry-leading performance in fast and ultra fast cycling conditions.

 Use our qPCR Selection Tool to find out which ROX variant is compatible with your instrument.